SALT-NLP/toxicity-explanation/README.md

 ## Getting Started

-These instructions will get you started with running MixGEN (the primary model described in the paper).
+These instructions will get you started with running MixGEN and other knowledge informed models described in the paper.

 ### Requirements
 * Python 3.7 or higher